-As a mental health advocate for body diversity and inclusivity, Swirl has partnered with TLC foundation as one of its ambassadors.
+As a mental health advocate for body diversity and inclusivity, Swirl has worked with TLC foundation as one of its ambassadors.

-Together with Francesca Zoia, psychologist and colleague at TLC, she also co-hosts the Italian support group for BFRBs.
+Together with Francesca Zoia, psychologist and also previous collaborator at TLC, she also co-hosts the Italian support group for BFRBs.

 Swirl relentlessly invites women to be open about their mental health journey and encourages thriving in their body diversity as the highest form of beauty.